allolib-s21/notes-rajansaini691/README.md

 Here's the [repo](https://github.com/rajansaini691/algorithmic_music) for all of my code (probabilistic chord and rhythm generation).
 Feel free to check it out and request features!

 ## Melodic Generation Stream-of-Consciousness
-Please note that these notes are quite unorganized, and they use a weird notation so that I could write faster.
+Please note that these notes are quite unorganized, and the music uses a weird notation so that I could write faster.
 Please scroll down to "Generation Process" to see a sequence of steps a program can follow in order to generate detailed variations based on a high-level sparse description.
 ![](./20210427_132847.jpg)
 ![](./20210427_132858.jpg)
 ![](./20210427_132911.jpg)